approximatelabs/datadm/README.md

 Note: Demo above is `GPT-4`, which sends the conversation to OpenAI's API.
 To use in full local mode, be sure to select `starcoderchat-cuda` as the model.
 This will use the StarChat model, which is a bit less capable but runs entirely locally.

+⚠️ LLMs are known to hallucinate and generate fake results.
+So, double-check before trusting their results blindly!

 ## Features
 - [x] Persistent Juptyer kernel backend for data manipulation during conversation
 - [x] Run entirely locally, keeping your data private